 What exactly is a physician mortgage loan?

 A physician mortgage might save you money through lower fees and loan costs.
-Or, it might make it easier to qualify for a mortgage fresh out of medical school with a new job and student debt.
+Or, it might make it easier for new doctors to qualify for a mortgage fresh out of medical school with a new job and student loan debt.

 In this article (Skip to...)